zachweed/ai/README.md

 ## Nouns / Noun Phrases

 ```
-python main.py sentiment "Are you okay with eating oatmeal?
+python main.py nouns "Are you okay with eating oatmeal?
 I'm normally not a big fan of it myself."

 [u'big fan']
 ```